A Gaussian process based approach for validation of multi-variable measurement systems: application to SAR measurement systems: Methods

-\item A mutually repulsive force that serves to spread the elements of $S_\ast$ and quickly decreases with distance.
+\item A mutually repulsive force with coefficient $q$ that serves to spread the elements of $S_\ast$ and quickly decreases with distance.
 The force on any $x_0$ is a function of its distance to the set $S_\ast \backslash \{x_0\}$.
-This prevents points from converging towards the same configuration: they should cover regions of interest in a way that maximizes their minimal separation. \end{itemize}
+This prevents points from converging towards the same configuration: they should cover regions of interest in a way that maximizes their minimal separation. \end{itemize} The choice of $p$ is empirical.
+It reflects effort-reliability-balance considerations and ensures that the algorithm detects threshold violations with a user-defined sensitivity level.
+The parameter $p$ must be set according to the degree of smoothness and the rate of variation of $f$ over its domain $X$: if $p$ is chosen too small, points are overly likely to be classified as potentially crossing the thresholds $T_{\pm}$, resulting in a too large number of requested measurements during the targeted search for critical cases.
+On the other hand, if $p$ is overly large, the crossing condition might not trigger rapidly enough to detect sharp peaks in $f$, potentially leading to undetected regions.

+The parameter $q$ is the constant of repulsion.
+It is often reasonable to set $q = p$: with a lower $p$ a finer search is performed and thus a repulsive force that decreases rapidly with distance is needed.
+For coarser searches over wider regions, points should not be too close to each other, and a higher $q$ ensures that the repulsion acts on longer ranges.
+Setting $q = 0$ will remove any repulsion between points.

+A simple, model-agnostic space-filling design (such as LHS) is sufficient to initiate the algorithm.
+The initial sample $S_0$ used for this study is described in the \textit{Supporting Information}.

+The algorithm can be adapted in various ways.
+In the present application, knowing that $S_\ast$ starts as a latin hypercube, the choice was made to search along each dimension of $X$, reducing the chances of multiple points colliding too quickly.
+If $S_\ast$ is instead chosen to be a lattice with high regularity, one should rather use search trajectories that incorporate a random element.

-Assuming that $f$ also returns its estimation uncertainty for $z(x)$, that is $f(x) = (\mu_x, \sigma_x)$ where $\sigma_x = 0$ if $f = z$, one can use \textit{algorithm \ref{alg2}} to return the two subsets $L_\ast, U_\ast \subset S_\ast$ of points that have a probability of at least $p$ to cross the corresponding thresholds.
+Assuming that $f$ also returns its estimation uncertainty for $y(x)$, that is $f(x) = (\mu_x, \sigma_x)$ where $\sigma_x = 0$ if $f = y$, one can use algorithm \ref{alg2} to return the two subsets $L_\ast, U_\ast \subset S_\ast$ of points that have a probability of at least $p$ to cross the corresponding thresholds.

-Algorithm 2 filters out the elements of $S_\ast$ whose probability of crossing the nearest threshold is lower than $p$.
-The kriging error is used as the volatility of $Z$ at $x$.
-Points are grouped into those that are below $T_-$ with a probability of at least $p$, those that are above $T_+$ with a probability of at least $p$, and the remaining points, which are returned together with their probability of exceeding either threshold.